mcc85s/FightingEntropy/README.md

     Think about how much crime you could stop with this thing.

     Pretty sure Scruff McGruff will be proud of however much crime you take a bite out of.

     Whether you get the RV, the backpack, or the lunchbox.
-    -
+    Or... all three.

-    But, for people who found their way to FightingEntropy...?
+    For the people who found their way to FightingEntropy...?
-    You don't just stop at taking a bite out of crime there, Scruff McGruff.
+    You don't just stop at taking a little bite out of crime there, Scruff McGruff...

-    Nah, cause sometimes...?
-You have to kick the crap out of it too.
+    Nah, cause sometimes... you have to kick the crap out of it too.

     Show crime who the boss is.